Paving way for the stalled 19th SAARC summit, Nepal Prime Minister KP Sharma Oli met Pakistan’s former PM Yousaf Raza Gillani on December 02, 2018.

 Speaking to Nepali media on his return, Prachanda said they also discussed on past leadership agreements agreed upon by India and Nepal along with issues pertaining to trade deficit, cross-border and post-quake reconstruction.

-Revival of SAARC gains significance in view of the recently-concluded 4th BIMSTEC Summit that has reportedly addressed some of the key issues that SAARC couldn’t.
+Revival of SAARC gains significance in view of the 4th BIMSTEC Summit that reportedly addressed some of the key issues that SAARC couldn’t.

 Will have to wait to see what the latest Nepal-India bilateral discussions will lead to pertaining to further actions on the 19th SAARC Summit that was supposed to take place on November 2016 and got postponed due to some reasons.